spadaman/FPP-Plugin-TwilioControl/README.md

 You can set an effect sequence file that will run at start of each message being displayed, so you can have the text scroll across a nice backdrop.
 * Set via EFFECT_FOR_DISPLAY on the MatrixMessage plugin setup page.
 Beware: Case sensitive!

+Auto ban numbers that reach the profanity threshold.
+Don't respond to users via text once they are banned.